 The Agile method presupposes short iterative planning, making it very easy to adapt a strategy as any requirements change.
 This constant planning and feedback throughout the entire process is of invaluable help to project management.
 And, when combined with the nearshore software development cooperation model, Agile can yield big benefits to the business in terms of cost-effectiveness.

 Again, the idea is to create business value early on in the process by making it easier to mitigate development risks.
-So, let's have a closer look at the benefits of Agile, as well as its possible challenges and drawbacks.
+This is where Agile transformation consulting comes into play, offering organisations the expertise needed to transition from traditional methods to Agile frameworks effectively.
+Let's have a closer look at the benefits of Agile, as well as its possible challenges and drawbacks.

 The essence of Agile development is that you can control absolutely everything at any stage of implementation or development cycle.
 This means that during the product verification stage in any of these cycles, Agile allows you to track the quality, make any required adjustments and release a ready-to-work product with the minimum number of errors.
 Quality-wise, you can also benefit from the following: